offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 '----------' *     * '-----------'           '----------'
 ```

 IAM users / IAM groups / IAM roles are forked off from the root user, which is the user that gets created when the AWS account is created.
-Where as the default behavior for a root user is to have unrestricted access to all services and resources under the AWS account, the default behavior for these forked off entities is to deny access.
+Whereas the default behavior for a root user is to have unrestricted access to all services and resources under the AWS account, the default behavior for these forked off entities is to deny access.
 Policies can then be assigned to these entities to allow access to particular services and resources.

 ```{note}
 Standard practice is for the root user to not make changes directly, but to create various IAM users / IAM groups / IAM roles, each limited to only the permissions necessary to do the tasks needed.